AlexanderBabel/mail-parser/README.md

 # mail-parser

-A NestJS project, that can parse E-Mails and send Push Notifications:
+A NestJS project, that can parse e-mails and send push notifications.

+It's still named `web-checker` for legacy reasons.
+In the past, it scraped websites and sent push notifications based on content on the sites.
+Now it's focused on e-mails.

 Implemented functionalities:
-- Deutsche Post Briefankündigung -> Message in Matrix with the image from the E-Mail
+- `Deutsche Post Briefankündigung`: Sends a message to Matrix including an image of the mail envelope from the e-mail
-- DHL mTAN -> Message in Matrix with the mTAN
+- `DHL mTAN`: Sends a message to Matrix with the mTAN from the e-mail

+---

 <p align="center">